Vix Grave: Statues

-Significance
+Significance of site

+The so-called "Princess of Vix", the main burial at the site, has been discussed at length by archaeologists, and the traditional identification of the individual as a female has been questioned by some.
+The person was likely middle-aged at death, and Knüsel's 2002 osteological analysis concludes was likely female, though with some androgynous features.
+The grave contained items commonly associated with men.
+During the original excavations of the burial in 1952, the body was generally regarded as being that of a female, but a reexamination in 1991 by Bettina Arnold raised uncertainty.

-In the area, as elsewhere in Central and Western Europe, the early Iron Age led to changes in social organisation, including a marked tendency toward the development of social hierarchies.
+In the area, as elsewhere in central and western Europe, the early Iron Age led to changes in social organisation, including a marked tendency toward the development of social hierarchies.
 It seems that at the top of these hierarchies was an aristocracy that had developed in the context of the increasingly important trade in iron ore and iron.
 Whether they really were "princesses" or "princes" in a modern sense (i.e., a noble or religious aristocracy) or simply represented an economic or mercantile elite is still the subject of much discussion.

 Evidence for these changed social conditions is seen in the richly equipped graves of this period, which stand in sharp contrast to the preceding habit of uniform simple urn burials.
 It is also seen in the changing settlement patterns of the region.
-Whereas large open settlements had previously served as central places, smaller enclosed settlements developed, often in locally prominent locations (so called manors or princely sites).
+Whereas large open settlements had previously served as central places, smaller enclosed settlements developed, often in locally prominent locations (so called manors or "princely sites").
 Several of these sites are known from Late Hallstatt and Early La Tène Europe, for example, the burials at Hochdorf and Magdalenenberg, the Heuneburg settlement and the Glauberg settlement and burial complex.

-Iron ores were far more widespread than the rarer materials needed to produce the previously dominant bronze: copper, but especially, tin.
-Thus, economic success ceased to be determined simply by access to the raw materials, but started to depend on infrastructure and trade.
+Iron ores were far more widespread than the more rare copper and especially tin ores needed to produce the previously dominant bronze.
+Thus economic success ceased to be determined simply by access to the raw materials, but started to depend on infrastructure and trade.
 The increasing economic surplus in well-situated places was invested in representative settlements (and fortifications), jewellery, and expensive imported luxury materials, a differentiation not previously possible.